Back

 Solution:

 Note: Answers will vary depending on what value of x you choose.
 Several possible points are shown.
-All correct points will lie upon the line, but since the line is infinite we cannot show the entire line or all possible points on it.
+All correct points will lie upon the line, but since the line is infinite it is impossible to show the entire line or all possible points on it.

 A coordinate plane with a dashed line passing through the points (-4,-5),(-3, -4.5), (-2, -4), (-1,-3.5), (0, -3), (1,-2.5), (2, -2), (3, -1.5), (4, -1), (5, -0.5), (6, 0), (7, 0.5) and (8,1).